-UPDATED OCTOBER 4, 2019: Hello!
-I currently do not have availability in my practice and my waiting list is full.
-Please note that my practice has moved to South Etobicoke (2733 Lake Shore Blvd.
-West, Suite #111).
-Note also that my sliding scale is full.
+UPDATED April 2021: Hello!
+I currently do not have availability in my practice and my waiting list is full (probably until June 2021).
+Please note that I only provide video/telephone therapy.
 Please review my “Psychotherapy” page before contacting me, in order to see if we might be a good fit.
 If you would like a referral, here is a list of colleagues you may want to contact:

 Tracey Jastinder Mann

-Click here for an extensive Tronto Queer and Trans therapist listing.
+Click here for an extensive Toronto Queer and Trans therapist listing.

 If this is an emergency, you might want to contact The Gerstein Centre, a community-based, 24 hour crisis centre.